 Skip to Content

-The Florence Nightingale Foundation is pleased to partner with The Mary Seacole Trust to provide a leadership development opportunity to nurses, midwives and health visitors who are working to improve health inequalities, particularly in minority ethnic communities.
+The Florence Nightingale Foundation is pleased to partner with The Mary Seacole Trust and NHS England to provide a leadership development opportunity to nurses, midwives and health visitors who are working to improve health inequalities, particularly in Black, Asian or Ethnic Minority communities.

-This programme is open to all nurses and midwives at band 7 or 8a (or equivalent) working within NHS England and independent providers who are contracted to provide NHS services.
+This programme is open to all nurses and midwives from a Black, Asian or Ethnic Minority background at band 7 or 8a (or equivalent) working within NHS England and independent providers who are contracted to provide NHS services.

 Mary Seacole was a British Jamaican nurse and businesswoman who set up the British Hotel behind the lines during the Crimean War.
 She displayed compassion, skill and bravery while nursing soldiers during the Crimean War.
 The programme is intended to celebrate the life of Mary Seacole while underpinning the values by which she lived and worked.

 Funded by NHS England, this bespoke development programme will involve undertaking a leadership development programme, which includes a quality improvement (QI) project.
-The project will focus on enhancing the experience of people from minority ethnic communities accessing health services through addressing health inequalities.
+The project will focus on enhancing the experience of people from Black, Asian or Ethnic Minority communities accessing health services, through addressing health inequalities.
 Participants will also be allocated a mentor for support and guidance.

 Objectives